KDE/digikam-doc/post_processing/send_images.rst

 Select your favorite **Mail Program** from the drop-down menu.

-If you select **Attach a file with image properties** from Application the comments, rating or tags included with the images will be merged to a text file and attached in the mail.
+If you select **Attach a file with image properties from Application** the comments, rating, or tags included with the images will be merged to a text file and attached in the mail.

 The next three items allow you to set-up the image properties to be sent.
 To enable these options check **Adjust image properties**.
-First select an Image size suitable for your Internet connection speed and the target mailbox size.
+First select an **Image size** suitable for your Internet connection speed and the target mailbox size.

-The PNG file format in the **Image format** drop-down menu is not well adapted to reduce photographic images file size, but is best suited for compressing lossless items like the TIFF file format.
-PNG must be used if you use dialup speed Internet and you want to preserve the photo quality.
-Otherwise, JPEG is the recommended format.
+The **PNG** file format in the **Image format** drop-down menu is not well adapted to reduce photographic images file size, but is best suited for compressing lossless items like the TIFF file format. **PNG** must be used if you use dial-up speed Internet and you want to preserve the photo quality.
+Otherwise, **JPEG** is the recommended format.

 The **Image quality** can be chosen with the input box.
-75% is the standard compression ratio for JPEG files.
+75% is the standard compression ratio for **JPEG** files.
 Setting compression to 100% will result in lossless compression at the cost of the largest file size.
 The difference in file size between 90% and 100% can be quite dramatic, whereas the gain in quality is minor.
 Very good quality is already obtained with 85% compression.

 .. note::